cdktf/cdktf-provider-okta/docs/resourceSet.python.md

 The endpoints that reference the resources to be included in the new Resource Set.

 At least one endpoint must be specified when creating resource set.
+Only one of 'resources' or 'resources_orn' can be specified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.17.0/docs/resources/resource_set#resources ResourceSet#resources}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.18.0/docs/resources/resource_set#resources ResourceSet#resources}

+---

+##### `resources_orn`<sup>Optional</sup> <a name="resources_orn" id="@cdktf/provider-okta.resourceSet.ResourceSet.Initializer.parameter.resourcesOrn"></a>

+- *Type:* typing.List[str]

+The orn(Okta Resource Name) that reference the resources to be included in the new Resource Set.

+At least one orn must be specified when creating resource set.
+Only one of 'resources' or 'resources_orn' can be specified.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.18.0/docs/resources/resource_set#resources_orn ResourceSet#resources_orn}

 ---